-Any payment of interest which is not considered as interest accruing from the ordinary course of business or interest income closely connected with the ordinary course of business by the company to Cypriot tax resident (both corporations and individuals) lenders shall be subject to Cypriot Defense Tax at the rate of 30.0%, whereby the company is required to withhold such tax from the interest.
+Any payment of interest which is not considered as interest accruing from the ordinary course of business or interest income closely connected with the ordinary course of business by the company to Cypriot tax resident (both corporations and individuals) lenders shall be subject to Special Contribution for Defence Fund at the rate of 30%, whereby the company may be required to withhold such tax from the interest.
+Depending on the facts and circumstances of the case, the company may not need to act as the withholding agent.